The reading room.

 Subscription vendors price on per-lead cost.
 Auction platforms price on exclusivity.
 The honest comparison comes down to one question: what does each closed deal cost you, end to end?

-FSBOs are the lead category most likely to ignore your call -- because they get a hundred a week.
+FSBOs are the lead category most likely to ignore your call, because they get a hundred a week.
 Here is what works in 2026 for converting FSBO sellers without becoming the agent they screen out.

 The real-estate lead market is bigger and weirder than it has ever been.
 A working broker's guide to what is worth paying for, what is overpriced, and how to think about the pricing model behind every vendor pitch.